DFE-Digital/service-assessment-service/README.md

 A service assessment is a peer review of a transactional service to check it meets the [14 points of the Service Standard](https://www.gov.uk/service-manual/service-standard).
-Service assessments happen at the end of alpha, private beta and live phases.
+Service assessments happen at the end of alpha, beta and live phases.
 If you are in the discovery phase, you can have a discovery peer review.

 Additional information about service assessments, and the service standards to which services are assessed against, can